 In a district of rapidly escalating land values, the natural tendency is for extrusion.
 Buildings start to stretch upward, growing taller and taller to cram value into a patch of land that, even absent an edifice, is worth a lot.
 Despite the legal limitations to building heights, Washington DC still demonstrates this phenomenon perfectly.
 It is a city where the land costs a fortune, and, as a result, we encounter street walls with bigger and bolder profiles.In many respects, this shift is most visible in neighborhoods that, until recently, lacked many buildings of great size, like Petworth.

-In its own way, Petworth operates as a sort immediate bedroom community to the denser, more commercialized Columbia Heights to the immediate south…which is both a blessing and curse.
+In its own way, Petworth operates as a sort of bedroom community to the denser, more commercialized Columbia Heights to the immediate south…which is both a blessing and curse.
 Columbia Heights is unaffordable to most single-person households looking for a modest rowhouse; Petworth served as a lower-cost reprieve, until recently.
 But its close proximity to metro stops, the quality of the housing stock, and its general convenience within the DC metro as a whole have made it one of the most desirable neighborhoods in the city.
 It’s not quite cool, but it’s a notch down (which in some ways makes it cooler).
 And the formerly blighted commercial district along Georgia Avenue is manifesting this rising demand with a slew of new apartment buildings.The escalation is has been so rapid and extreme, in fact, that it’s hard to know how to react to this outlier.A standalone Wendy’s with drive-thru and parking lot.
 A holdover from when Petworth could barely attract any investment.
 The Wendy’s is that much more remarkable when one considers the context.Of course it’s next to a big new multi-family.
 Of course it sits on a corner parcel along the prominent commercial street.
 Of course it’s the only single-story building left in the area.
 Of course there’s another big mixed-use apartment directly on the opposite corner.With a grocery store no less!

 And of course the owner of this specific Wendy’s—presumably a franchise—is sitting on a gold mine.
-What seems like a wasted opportunity is just brilliant speculation on this person’s part: he or she can continue to wait it out several more years, then sell when the going’s great, and he or she knows it.
+What seems like a wasted opportunity is just brilliant speculation on this person’s part: he or she can continue to wait it out a bit longer, then sell when the going’s great, and he or she knows it.
 Within five years—probably less—the Wendy’s will be gone, and we’ll witness a continuation of the visual style already present in the buildings that abut it.At this point, it’s minor amusement for passers-by.
 So obvious that we’re dealing with speculation that you don’t have to be a blog-wonk to notice it.
 But you can rely on the fact that a blog-wonk fussbudget will take the time to point it out.